hg-fine-codes/python-study-beginner/tutorial/3_list-tuple-set/list-tuple-set.md

 [['Art', 'Education'], 'History', 'Math', 'Physics', 'CompSci']
 ```

-the new values are added directly as a list in the beginning rather than adding the individual value to the list.
+the new values are added directly as a list in the beginning rather than adding the individual values to the list.

-And `append()` also does the similar operation by putting the whole list at the end.
+And `.append()` also does the similar operation by putting the whole list at the end.

 ```python
 courses = ['History', 'Math', 'Physics', 'CompSci']